hereditary-eu/PrivEval/README.md

 ## How to run the demo on your own machine

+1. Make sure that .devcontainer/devcontainer.json contains the correct python engine

-1. Install the requirements
+2. Install the requirements

    ```
    $ pip install -r requirements.txt
    ```

-2. Run the app
+3. Run the app

    ```
    $ streamlit run demo.py